by Texas Homesteader ~

 Moisture Retention – Blueberries have shallow roots and can dry out quickly.
 Be sure to add mulch.

-Sunshine Requirements – Blueberries like 6 or more hours of sunshine daily.
-Be sure to allow for shadows from buildings/trees/fences etc.
+Sun Requirement – Blueberries like 6 or more hours of sunshine daily.
+Allow for shadows from buildings/trees/fences etc.

 At a plant fair a woman at a plant booth said *Sunshine Blueberry Bushes were semi-dwarf blueberries that work well in large pots.
-That’s because pots make it easier to moderate and correct the PH levels.
+And pots make it easier to monitor and correct the PH levels for a better chance at success.

 Hummmm….
 SOLD!